Table of Contents

 | Manufacturing Lines | Process tracking |

-These codes are essential for accuracy and traceability, but they are not intended for consumer use.
+The codes themselves are very useful for accuracy and traceability, but are not meant to be used by consumers.

 Why It Is NOT a Food Additive